dmitriz/setup-scripts-0/planning.md

 ## Notes

-- The `husky-setup.sh` script must fully automate Husky installation, pre-commit protection, and validation.
+- The `hooks-setup.sh` script must fully automate native git hook installation, pre-commit protection, and validation.
 - After executing the script, manually check for any unexpected files or errors.
 - Only commit when the repository is clean and automation is working.
 - All further improvements will happen on feature branches.